-Coronavirus: Arvind Kejriwal, Amit Shah meet to discuss crisis in Delhi as cases near 33,000
+Coronavirus: India’s tally crosses 2.86 lakh with highest single-day rise in cases; toll now 8,102

 Live updates

 9.29 am: The Prime Minister’s Office has sought time from the Delhi High Court to submit its response to a petition seeking to declare the PM CARES Fund as a “public authority” under Right to Information Act, reports PTI.
 Solicitor General Tushar Mehta has told Justice Navin Chawla that the PMO will submit a reply explaining why the petition should not be entertained.
-The case will heard on August 28.
+The case will be heard on August 28.

 9.22 am: Pune district in Maharashtra records 435 new cases, taking the total to 10,394, reports PTI.
 With seven new fatalities, the toll has risen to 449.